 Testing for compliance with technical requirements

+5.1 General conditions for testing

 For the purpose of the compliance tests described in the present document, the radar under test shall be set up in a realistic operation mode.
 This means that the transceiver shall be operating and set-up with parameters which produce the worst-case spectrum (e.g. shortest pulse length, highest peak frequency deviation).
 Furthermore, the radar has to be supplied with the necessary signals (e.g. antenna azimuth encoder signal, safety loop signals) to simulate normal operation.

 NOTE: The standard operating parameters depend on the type of the radar under consideration.